512-870-7708

 We understand the importance of keeping your personal information confidential.
 We share your data only in the ways described below, and we do not share it for third-party marketing purposes.

 Aside from the purposes and scenarios above, we do not share your personal information with third parties.
 This means we do not sell or rent your data-to-data brokers or advertisers, and we do not exchange contact lists with other companies.
-All communications you receive from us will be directly from Chrissie Poindexter, LLC / All City Real Estate, Ltd. Co. or sent at our direction.
+All communications you receive from us will be directly from Chrissie Poindexter, Realtor with All City Real Estate, or sent at our direction.
 If we ever offer a service that involves a third party (for example, a mortgage broker or home inspector) and sharing your information is necessary, we will do so only with your permission (or we will let you provide your information to them directly).

 5.6 Data Security & Retention